BossCore-Technologies/Boss.JS/README.md

     listening
     cake is a lie
 If we have any outputs you want added, please make an issue or fork our code and make a pull request!
 It helps this library expand!
 (Remember, this library is MIT licensed - you just have to credit us in any forks!)

+## Using boss.explicit()
+`boss.explicit` is a function designed to detect explicit activity.
+This is perfect if you want to build a moderation bot that bans explicit activity.
+It isn't perfect, but we are improving it daily!
+(Thanks to the KidSafe project we were able to build this with ease!)
+This function returns `true` or `false` and requires a string input.
+Here is a good example:

+    if(boss.explicit(string){
+    console.log("Explicit Activity Found!");
+    }
+  Please note that `string` in this sample is a variable.
+For obvious reasons, our example cannot contain a string that would execute the command.
+Most explicit activity will fire this command.

+# Credit
+We have used code from the KidSafe project - which is a project developed by BossCore Technologies and Crix.
+Crix is an incredible team to work with, and that's why we have implemented some KidSafe protocols into the BossAI.js
+I'd also like to thank my 2nd grade teacher for pushing me towards inspiration and my 6th and 7th grade Math...
+JK (but FR thank you to all the people that pushed me to be a developer, I hope I do something great one day!)